civita/civita.github.io/_projects/nlp.md

 We first compared the results evaluated on the original SQuAD validation set; the proposed model has $85.07\%$ F1, which is very close to the control ($85.04\%$).
 This is expected since that the original SQuAD validation set is not an adversarial one, so our model should not perform either better or worse.

 Next, we evaluated both models on three validation sets, listed in Table [2](#tab-3).
-In *AddSent* validation set, the model trained on the proposed dataset has a better F1 result as expected because there are conditions that the inserted sentence is at the end of the paragraph (as discussed in Section <d-cite key="3.2"/>).
+In *AddSent* validation set, the model trained on the proposed dataset has a better F1 result as expected because there are conditions that the inserted sentence is at the end of the paragraph (as discussed in previous subsection).

 Interestingly, our proposed model also has a better F1 performance on the modified validation set (referring to *Randomized AddSent* in Table [2](#tab-3)).
 This indicates that our trained model does not just discard the last sentence.